-The colonization of the vagina of healthy women by Candida spp., especially C. albicans, occurs frequently.^{46,47} Immune system components present in the vagina of healthy women are usually able to prevent the conversion of C. albicans from a benign colonization yeast morphology to an invasive hyphal form and also to limit its capacity of replication.^{48,49} In most healthy women, the presence of a low level of C. albicans has no apparent influence in the composition of the vaginal bacteria.^{50,51} Even more, some researchers hypothesized potential benefits, such as inhibition of E. coli in colonization cases.52 C. glabrata, a non-hyphae forming yeast, is the second most common fungus that can be isolated from the vagina.^{53,54} In some women, especially if diabetic type I, this yeast may be responsible for symptoms.^{53,55} It seems that not the specific species, but rather the interaction of the pathogen (i.e. candidalysin secretion), host (i.e. inflammatory cytokines) and environment (i.e. microbiome, hormones, sexual activity) may lead to symptoms.56
+The colonization of the vagina of healthy women by Candida spp., especially C. albicans, occurs frequently.
+Immune system components present in the vagina of healthy women are usually able to prevent the conversion of C. albicans from a benign colonization yeast morphology to an invasive hyphal form and also to limit its capacity of replication.
+In most healthy women, the presence of a low level of C. albicans has no apparent influence in the composition of the vaginal bacteria.
+Even more, some researchers hypothesized potential benefits, such as inhibition of E. coli in colonization cases.
+C. glabrata, a non-hyphae forming yeast, is the second most common fungus that can be isolated from the vagina.
+In some women, especially if diabetic type I, this yeast may be responsible for symptoms.
+It seems that not the specific species, but rather the interaction of the pathogen (i.e. candidalysin secretion), host (i.e. inflammatory cytokines) and environment (i.e. microbiome, hormones, sexual activity) may lead to symptoms.

-Normal vaginal discharge variations during the menstrual cycle
+1.2 Normal vaginal discharge variations during the menstrual cycle

 The amount of cervical secretion decreases over the menstrual cycle, while the vaginal transudate increases.
 Approximately 1-3 mL of discharge are produced daily close to the menstruation.
-Its consistency and distribution remain stable during the whole cycle.3
+Its consistency and distribution remain stable during the whole cycle.

-Cyclic fluctuations of estrogen and progesterone have impact in the genital mucosal immune milieu. ^{57, 58} Abundance of proteins differ in follicular, ovulatory and luteal phases.
+Cyclic fluctuations of estrogen and progesterone have impact in the genital mucosal immune milieu.
+Abundance of proteins differ in follicular, ovulatory and luteal phases.
 The luteal and follicular phases are associated with higher activation of neutrophils/leukocytes and cell migration pathways.
 During the ovulatory phase the antimicrobial and wound-healing pathways are increased, while that of inflammatory cytokines is reduced.
 The microbiome modulates luteal phase-dependent alterations to the vaginal mucosal proteome, leading to a mucosal barrier function decrease in that phase.
-57 have high amounts of lactobacilli at the beginning of menses.3 However, the abundance of L. crispatus decreases more than 100 fold, while the proportion of L. iners increases.61 Vaginal microbiome diversity is much higher compared to that seen during the follicular or luteal phase.59 Heavy growth of non-lactobacilli species is observed in the last days of the menstrual cycle, namely Gardnerella spp., P. bivia, and F. vaginae.^{3, 61} The process is associated with vaginal pH increase.
-After the menses, the abundance of group B streptococci, E. coli, Gardnerella spp. and Prevotela spp. slightly decreases, while the amount of C. albicans, Bacteroides fragilis and Ureaplasma urealiticum increases.3

-The proportion of leucocytes observed in wet mount microscopy slides tends to be stable during the menstrual cycle, and not correlated with white blood cell count.3 The neutrophil, antimicrobial, and tissue homeostasis pathways may be significantly changed during the menstrual phase.57
+The proportion of leucocytes observed in wet mount microscopy slides tends to be stable during the menstrual cycle, and not correlated with white blood cell count.
+The neutrophil, antimicrobial, and tissue homeostasis pathways may be significantly changed during the menstrual phase.